MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/create-virtual-machine.md

 1. Give the virtual machine a name.
    > **Note:** This is the name Hyper-V uses for the virtual machine, not the computer name given to the guest operating system that will be deployed inside the virtual machine.

-1. Choose a location where the virtual machine files will be stored such as **c:\virtualmachine**.
+1. Choose a location where the virtual machine files will be stored, such as **c:\virtualmachine**.
 You can also accept the default location.
 Click **Next** when done.

    ![Screenshot of the New Virtual Machine Wizard's Specify Name and Location tab with a focus on the Next option.](media/new_vm_upd.png)